themayursinha/blog/index.md

 I believe humanity is on a path to becoming a cybernetic species, a transformation in which AI will be a critical component.
 I intend to be an active participant in what may be the most significant evolutionary leap for Homo sapiens.

 I'm always happy to connect with people who have similar interests.
-Let's learn from each other and explore all that life has to offer..
+Let's learn from each other and explore all that life has to offer.

 </div>